-Clinical Nurse Specialist (CNS) - Cardiac PCU 200 and CVICU: Center for Professional Excellence & Inquiry (1.0FTE, Days)
+Clinical Practice Quality Specialist- Cardiac PCU 200 and CVICU: Center for Professional Excellence & Inquiry (1.0FTE, Days)

 At Stanford Children’s Health, we know world-renowned care begins with world-class caring.
 That's why we combine advanced technologies and breakthrough discoveries with family-centered care.
 It's why we provide our caregivers with continuing education and state-of-the-art facilities, like the newly remodeled Lucile Packard Children's Hospital Stanford.
 And it's why we need caring, committed people on our team - like you.
 Join us on our mission to heal humanity, one child and family at a time.

 This paragraph summarizes the general nature, level and purpose of the job.

 Clinical Practice Quality Specialists are Registered Nurses with advanced degrees who utilize evidence informed practice to facilitate and lead improvements in patient care and in the work environment.
 The Clinical Practice Quality Specialist works independently yet collaboratively to serve as members or leaders of inter-professional teams to enact implementation of evidence based practice and specialty standards, lead improvement and change initiatives, utilize data and standard processes to assess patient outcomes.
 Major responsibilities include but are not limited to leadership, expert clinical practice in a subspecialty practice area, education of team members, facilitating and conducting evidence based practice including dissemination, and professional development of the inter-professional team.

 The essential functions listed are typical examples of work performed by positions in this job classification.
 They are not designed to contain or be interpreted as a comprehensive inventory of all duties, tasks, and responsibilities.
 Employees may also perform other duties as assigned.